thiagotnunes/change-stream-sample/README.md

 The application specified in the `com.google.changestreams.sample.DataGeneratorMain` will perform the following:

 1. The user needs to provide a `project`, `instance` and `ldap`.
-2. It will retrieve a database with the id `<ldap>-hackaton`.
+2. It will retrieve a database with the id `<ldap>-hackathon`.
 If this database does not exist it will be created.
-3. It will retrieve a table `Singers` within the `<ldap>-hackaton` database.
+3. It will retrieve a table `Singers` within the `<ldap>-hackathon` database.
 If this table does not exist it will be created.
 The `Singers` table schema is the following:

 ```sql
 CREATE TABLE Singers (